areinsvo/NanoHarvester/README.md

 ## Dataset Loading Instructions ##
 ### Obtaining an account and setting up environment ###

 To upload datasets on the database you need an account at ifdb02.
 Ask Igor for one by email (ivm@fnal.gov).
-Provide you FNAL username in the request.
-Then kinit and log in into ifdb02:
+Provide your FNAL username in the request.
+Once you have the account kinit and log in into ifdb02:
 ```bash
 kinit FNAL_USERNAME@FNAL.GOV
 ssh FNAL_USERNAME@ifdb02.fnal.gov